aaronbenny0506-lang/loan-data-analysis/README.md

 | Std.
 Deviation | 8,496,802.40 |

-**Important finding:** the mean and standard deviation are wildly distorted by a tiny number of corrupted rows — two records list a `loan_amnt` of **1,000,000,000** and **1,500,000,000**, far outside any realistic loan size (typical values in the dataset range from $500 to ~$35,000).
+**Important finding:** the mean and standard deviation are wildly distorted by a tiny number of corrupted rows, two records list a `loan_amnt` of **1,000,000,000** and **1,500,000,000**, far outside any realistic loan size (typical values in the dataset range from $500 to ~$35,000).
 A similar issue appears in `cb_person_cred_hist_length`, where one row has a value of